GrantMeStrength/fMODEM/README.md

 ![The outside of a fMODEM, connected to a Altair-Duino](modem2.jpeg)

+# Operation

+Once the Arduino is turned on, it communicates over the serial port with the computer and displays a welcome message on whatever terminal program is running.
+For old time's sake, the project uses "AT" codes - the way in which old Hayes compatible modems were controlled.
+For example, typing **ATI** will return a status message.

+Typically you would assign the WiFi hotspot details using **AT SSID=** and **AT password=** and save those: **AT SAVE**.
+You would then either type **AT WIFI** or restart.
+Once connected to the local WiFi, you would use **AT TELNET=A.SERVER.COM** to start the fun.

+Here's the list of commands:

 ## Configure WiFi:
   * AT ssid=Your WiFI Name e.g. AT ssid=MYHOTSPOT
   * AT password=Your Wifi password e.g. AT passowrd=SecretPW